Layer 1 Blockchain (L1 Blockchain)

 2. Proof of Stake

 Blockchain technology offers numerous advantages.
-These include increased security, improved record keeping, and hassle-free transactions.
-Applications and solutions developed on top of Layer 1 are intrinsically tied to its foundational architecture and principles.
+These include increased security, advanced record keeping, and transparent transactions.
+Applications and solutions developed on top of L1s are intrinsically tied to its foundational architecture and principles.
 This means that their core features, functionalities, and advantages are often a direct result of the Layer 1 blockchain’s capabilities.
-For instance, the security, speed, or decentralization attributes of a Layer 1 blockchain will directly influence the performance and trustworthiness of the applications built upon it.
-As such, these applications not only integrate with but also heavily rely on the robustness and innovations provided by the underlying Layer 1 platform.
+For instance, the security, speed, or decentralization attributes of a Layer 1 blockchain will directly influence the performance of the applications built upon it.
+As such, these applications not only integrate with but also heavily rely on the robustness and innovations provided by the underlying L1 platform.

 Moreover, Layer 1 blockchains play a pivotal role in fostering interoperability within the Web3 ecosystem.
 They serve as the bedrock, establishing standardized protocols that allow diverse applications and even other chains to communicate and share data seamlessly.
 Similar to the Web2 world, atomic swaps and synthetics are used frequently in blockchain ecosystem to transport value, albeit, without a middleman.
-By providing a reliable and transparent consensus mechanism, Layer 1 blockchains ensure the immutability and verifiability of data — essential traits for trust in decentralized systems.
-Additionally, their native tokenomics often play a role in incentivizing network participation, governance, and overall ecosystem growth, acting as the economic backbone that drives sustainability and innovation in the Web3 space
+By providing a reliable consensus mechanism, Layer 1 blockchains ensure the immutability and verifiability of data — essential traits for trust in decentralized systems.
+Additionally, their native tokenomics often play a role in incentivizing network participation and governance by the public, and overall ecosystem growth, acting as the economic backbone that drives sustainability and innovation in the Web3 space

-After Ethereum introduced smart contracts and proved to the world that blockchains have use cases beyond just peer-to-peer payments in the form of dapps, layer 2’s, NFTs among others, the users and the volume of transactions have significantly increased.
-With the increasing number of blockchain users, Layer 1 is still playing catch-up since it the technology was introduced focused only on security and decentralization right after the 2008 financial crisis.
-As a result of a rapidly expanding ecosystem, processing speeds and capacities of layer 1 networks have slowed or throttled leading to congestion, outages and high transaction costs.
+After Ethereum introduced smart contracts and proved to the world that blockchains have use cases beyond just peer-to-peer payments, the users and the volume of transactions have significantly increased.
+With the increasing number of blockchain use cases, L1 networks are still playing catch-up since the technology was introduced focused only on security and decentralization right after the 2008 financial crisis.
+As a result of a rapidly expanding ecosystem, processing speeds and scalability capacities of layer 1 networks have slowed or throttled leading to congestion, outages and high transaction costs.
 Today, layer 1 blockchains can only process a limited number of transactions per second (TPS).
-Even the more modern platforms can process an average of 400 TPS when the centralized peers like Visa and Twitter can process an average of 5000 TPS.
+Even the more recently introduced networks does not process beyond an average of 400 TPS in reality when the centralized peers like Visa and Twitter can process an average of 5000 TPS.

-Unless the scalability or blockchain trilemma is solved, layer 1 networks ultimately end up compromising decentralization, security or scalability – and transaction fees.
+Unless the scalability or blockchain trilemma is solved, layer 1 networks ultimately end up compromising one or more of the following – decentralization, security, scalability or transaction fees.
+Good news is there are active research and development of protocols/technology that aims to solve the scalability and transaction fee challenges in the ecosystem.

 Components of L1 Blockchain

-Some of the key elements of L1 blockchains are:
+Some of key components L1 blockchains typically include the following:

-1. Consensus Mechanism– To tackle the absence of a centralized authority which can verify the authenticity of a transaction, a consensus mechanism is used.
-Here, the network users (nodes) themselves validates the transactions and can add transactions to the network securely.
+1. Consensus Mechanism– To tackle the absence of a centralized authority to verify the authenticity of transactions, a consensus mechanism is used.
+Here, the network uses nodes (individuals or companies using computer servers) across the world to validate and agree on the authenticity of transactions among them before appending the validated transactions to the network immutably.

-1. Cryptographic Primitives- Most blockchains use asymmetric key cryptography for safeguarding the network, which contains both private and public keys to allow users access to transactions on the network – right from initiation of the transaction by a user to confirmation of transaction.
+1. Cryptography – L1 blockchains have known to use asymmetric key cryptography for safeguarding the network, which contains both private and public keys to allow users access to transactions on the network – right from initiation of the transaction to confirmation of transaction on the network.
 Cryptography/hashing algorithms are crucial for having a robust security system in place to ensure every transaction made on the blockchain gets encrypted and is linked with these respective keys for users.

-1. Transaction finality- Similar to how a bank transfer becomes irreversible once money is sent, transaction finality in blockchains ensures that your transaction is permanent and cannot be reversed.
-The blockchain’s architecture dictates the transaction’s completion time, and only on the L1 blockchain is this transaction ultimately finalized, even if its processing occurred on a different layer.
+1. Transaction Finality- Similar to how a bank transfer becomes irreversible once money is sent, transaction finality in blockchains ensures that your transaction is permanent and cannot be reversed.
+The blockchain’s architecture including consensus mechanisms they use dictates the finality time of transactions.
+Further, transaction settlement and finality on Layer 2 networks, decentralized applications (dApps), or off-chain systems generally involves final confirmation on the underlying Layer 1 (L1) blockchain

 Layer 1 vs. Layer 2

-????Still curious to know more about the difference between L1 & L2 blockchain?
+Curious to know more about the difference between L1 & L2 blockchains?
 Read this article on Layer 1 and Layer 2 Blockchain.

 1. Bitcoin